rvencu/crawlingathome-gpu-hcloud/README.md

 6. install `python3-pip` and `git` packages
 ## Distributed infrastructure setup and run
 1. Make an account at Hetzner Cloud (https://www.hetzner.com/) and issue an API token
-2. run `git clone https://github.com/rvencu/crawlingathome-gpu-hcloud`, to download crawlingathome-worker client-server script
+2. run `git clone https://github.com/rvencu/crawlingathome-gpu-hcloud`, to download crawlingathome GPU node script
 3. run `cd crawlingathome-gpu-hcloud`, to enter the newly created directory
 4. create the `.env` file and paste your HCLOUD API key in it. optionally, if you have more than one account, paste all API keys each on a separate line
 5. run `source conda-setup.sh` to setup the environment if you use anaconda. otherwise use `source pip-setup.sh`. the script will ask for a nickame to be used on leaderboard as well as for the sudo password